KOSASIH/MetaMorf/README.md

    - Fork the desired repository on GitHub to your account.

 2. **Clone the Repository:**
-   - Clone your forked repository to your local machine using `git clone [your-fork-url]`.
+   - Clone your forked repository to your local machine using `git clone [https://github.com/KOSASIH/MetaMorf]`.

 3. **Create a Branch:**
    - Create a new branch for your contributions using `git checkout -b [branch-name]`.